alipeu/SPOJ/BSCXOR/Readme.md

-My source code for XOR (http://www.spoj.com/problems/BSCXOR/) problem.
+My source code for XOR.